The 35 Best Amazon Deals to Shop Right Now

-The 35 Best Amazon Deals to Shop Right Now: AirPods Max, Theragun, Roombas and More
+The 35 Best Amazon Deals Right Now: Shop Savings on Apple, Dyson, Samsonite and More

 There's no denying that the most convenient site to shop deals on everyday essentials is Amazon.
 Whether you're searching for a new kitchen appliance, patio furniture, noise-cancelling headphones, or need to restock your skincare routine this spring, Amazon is overflowing with can't-miss deals on top-rated products that are up to 80% off.
 To help you find the top savings, we've rounded up today's best Amazon deals across all categories from fashion and beauty to tech and home.

 Amazon is one of our favorite places to shop for deals on everything we need fast.
-With savings up to 80% across the site, we've sorted through Amazon's marked-down must-haves to find the deals actually worth shopping.
+With thousands of daily deals across the site, we've sorted through Amazon's marked-down must-haves to find the deals actually worth shopping.
 If you're a Prime member, the savings are even better because Amazon offers free two-day shipping with no minimum purchase required.
 Prime is just $14.99 a month, but you can try it out for 30 days for free and if you are a college student, you can get Prime for half the price at $7.49.

-From all-time low prices for Apple AirPods Max and robot vacuums to discounts on spring-ready Levi's denim shorts and Mother's Day gifts, check out all of the best Amazon spring deals to shop now.
+From the lowest prices this year on Apple AirPods and robot vacuums to discounts on spring-ready Levi's denim shorts and Mother's Day gifts, check out all of the best Amazon spring deals to shop now.

 The Best Amazon Deals to Shop Now